tamal78/Beatify/README.md

 - 👀 **Real-Time Listening Updates**
   See what other users are listening to.

-- 📊 **Analytics Page**
-  View aggregated data and gain insights.
+- 📈 **Real-Time Analytics**
+  Monitor user activities and system performance with aggregated insights.

 - 🚀 **More Features**
   - Fully responsive design for all devices.
-  - Scalable architecture for handling a large user base.

 ---